Multitasking Test: How to Test Multitasking skills

 Posted by Chris Platts on 5 November 2020

-There are many different factors that can affect an individual’s ability to multitask effectively.
+Many different factors can affect an individual’s ability to multitask effectively.
 Multitasking tests can be a great way to ensure candidates can handle daily life in certain roles.
-Completing more than one task at a time, especially more than one complex task is a “meta-skill” that companies often look for in new hires.
+Completing more than one task at a time, especially more than one complex task, is a “meta-skill” that companies often look for in new hires.

-It is a difficult skill to measure however, there are a few methods that are commonly used to evaluate multitasking skills.
+Multitasking is a difficult skill to measure; however, a few methods are commonly used to evaluate it.

 What is multitasking?

 Many roles that require multitasking go unnoticed.
-Take the call centre worker for example.
-This employee needs to speak on the phone dealing with a customer’s problem whilst simultaneously logging details into a computer screen, solving the problem whilst explaining the information back to the customer.
-If they are unable to do all of these tasks at once they will be ineffective at the job.
+Take the call centre worker, for example.
+This employee needs to speak on the phone while dealing with a customer’s problem while simultaneously logging details into a computer screen, solving the problem, and explaining the information back to the customer.
+If they are unable to do all of these tasks at once, they will be ineffective at the job.

-Multitask testing provides employers with the means to evaluate how effective a candidate is at switching contexts and their ability to mentally juggle multiple tasks at once; a really valuable tool in the pre-employment assessment phase.
+Multitask testing provides employers with the means to evaluate how effective a candidate is at switching contexts and their ability to mentally juggle multiple tasks at once, making it a really valuable tool in the pre-employment assessment phase.

 Multitasking test; how to measure multi-tasking skills.